 Youth Tour is a program that brings high school students to Washington, D.C. every June.
 Students compete for this unique opportunity and are selected for this program by their local electric cooperative.
-Approximately 35 participants - generally high school students that are currently juniors or seniors will be chosen by local electric cooperatives from across the state of Iowa.
+Approximately 40 participants will be chosen by local electric cooperatives from across the state of Iowa.
 They'll be joined by approximately 1,600 other participants from around the country.

 Students on the tour learn about electric cooperatives, American history, and U.S. government.
 They visit with their representatives in the House and the Senate, and see the sights of Washington, D.C.

 Why Do Electric Cooperatives Send Students to Washington, D.C.?